 Step 8: Attach paper roses to headband.

 Position the roses how you like on the headband of the hat.
 Using your hot glue gun, attach the roses.
 Now that’s a cupcake baker hat!

 Cupcake baker’s trick-or-treat bowl:

-Of course the cupcake baker needs to showcase all of her handy tools while trick-or-treating.
+Of course, the cupcake baker needs to showcase all of her handy tools while trick-or-treating.
 First, heat a metal skewer on the stove.
 Use the heated metal skewer to punch a hole in the rim of the plastic bowl.
-Tie the dollar store measuring cups and measuring spoons onto the mixing bowl with cute pink ribbon.
-This makes for the perfect sized and perfectly adorable trick-or-treat mixing bowl!
+Tie the dollar store measuring cups and measuring spoons onto the mixing bowl with a cute pink ribbon.
+This makes for the perfect-sized and perfectly adorable trick-or-treat mixing bowl!